Global sensitivity analysis of asymmetric energy harvesters: Results and discussion

-To compute the global sensitivity analysis, it is assumed that all the system parameters are independent and uniformly distributed over given intervals, defined by a coefficient variation ($c.v.$) of $\pm$~20\% around the nominal values.
+Global sensitivity analysis assumes that all the system parameters are independent and uniformly distributed over given intervals, defined by a coefficient of variation ($c.v.$) of $\pm$~20\% around the nominal values.

-We approached different models in order to verify specific behaviors for each condition: The classical model without nonlinear electromechanical coupling and asymmetries is evaluated.
+We approached different models to verify specific behaviors for each condition: The classical model without nonlinear electromechanical coupling and asymmetries is evaluated.
 In the following, the nonlinear electromechanical coupling is included.
 The asymmetry bistable model with linear piezoelectric is studied.
-A complete model with nonlinear coupling and asymmetries is approached.
+Finally, a proposed model with nonlinear coupling and asymmetries is approached.